Download free PDF

 U.S. Post-acute Care Market Analysis

-Based on age-group, the U.S. post-acute care market is categorized into elderly (65 years and older), adult (45-64 years), and other age groups.
-The elderly (65 years and older) segment dominated the market in 2024 with a market share of 42.6%.
+Based on age group, the U.S. post-acute care market is segmented into elderly (65 years & older), adult (45-64 years), and other age groups.
+The elderly (65 years & older) segment dominated the market in 2025, accounting for USD 204.4 billion and is anticipated to grow at a CAGR of 6.2% during the forecast period.

-Based on condition, the market is segmented into neurological disorders, brain injury, amputations, spinal cord injury, wound management, emotional/behavioral health, and other conditions.
-The neurological disorders segment was valued at USD 100.8 billion in 2024 and is expected to grow at a 6.7% CAGR between 2025 and 2034.
+Based on condition, the U.S. post-acute care market is classified into neurological disorders, brain injury, amputations, spinal cord injury, wound management, and other conditions.
+The neurological disorders segment dominated the market with a revenue share of 26.5% in 2025 and is expected to reach USD 252.9 billion within the forecast period.

 U.S. Post-acute Care Market Share